The Dual Process Model

 Restoration-oriented stressors are things that let you get on with daily life and distract you from your grief for a while.
 Even for a few minutes, these thoughts and activities will allow you a small break from focusing on your pain.

 A common restoration-oriented stressor is working or cleaning the house.
-Some people cope with grief by taking on a tough work assignment or by tending to everyday chores in order to give themselves something other than their pain to focus on.
+Some people cope with grief by taking on on a tough work assignment or by tending to everyday chores in order to give themselves something other than their pain to focus on.
 Other examples include watching a funny TV show, going out with friends, or doing exercise.

 Oscillation

 Oscillation refers to the way that a grieving person can move back and forth between the two modes of being; loss-oriented and restoration-oriented.
-Professor Stroebe and Dr Schut say that the bereaved should embrace this oscillation, as you can move in and out of intense grief and tackle the reality of the loss bit by bit.
+Stroebe and Schut say that the bereaved should embrace this oscillation, as you can move in and out of intense grief and tackle the reality of the loss bit by bit.

-You may have been oscillating between the two modes without realizing it.
+You may have been oscillating between the two modes without realising it.
 Perhaps in the morning you watched television and for a while you were distracted by an interesting news story – that’s restoration-oriented.
-Then you saw an ad that made you think of a particular memory of your loved one, which made you cry – that’s loss-oriented.
+Then you saw an advert that made you think of a particular memory of your loved one, which made you cry – that’s loss-oriented.
 After crying for a while, you thought, “Right, I really need to clean the kitchen.”
 And while focusing on cleaning, for even the briefest of moments, you feel less focused on your pain – you’ve moved back to restoration.

 Comprehensive listings to compare funeral directors near you Compare funeral directors near you

-908 verified reviews
+112,594 verified reviews